MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 1. Disable `PIDTEMP` and enable `MPCTEMP` in `Configuration.h`.
 1. Set your heater power(s) in `MPC_HEATER_POWER`.
 1. Ensure `MPC_TUNING_POS` leaves space not to crash into the bed.
-(During tuning the printer will home and then position the hotend just above the bed.)
+During tuning the printer will home and then position the hotend just above the bed.
+The ideal Z position is around first layer height.
 1. Install the firmware and run `M306 T` to tune the active hotend.
 (Look out for cooled blobs on the nozzle to avoid a collision with the bed.)
-1. Save MPC constants with `M500` and/or set them in Configuration.h
+1. Save MPC constants with `M500` and/or set them in Configuration.h.
 1. Set a hotend temperature to give it a test.

 Example output from `M306 T`: